 My research is in the fields of political philosophy, ethics, and philosophy of law, with a focus on the early Chinese tradition, especially Confucian and Legalist views on the relationship between morality and politics.
 Although I find these thinkers fascinating in their own right, one of the main goals of my research is to demonstrate that the ideas of these early Chinese thinkers can illuminate many contemporary philosophical debates and contribute meaningfully to discussions in contemporary ethics and political philosophy.

-I am assistant professor of philosophy in the Department of Public Policy at the City University of Hong Kong and a core member of the Center for East Asian and Comparative Philosophy (CEACOP).
-I was recently a Visiting Fellow at Victoria University of Wellington and previously taught at Yonsei University’s Underwood International College in Seoul, South Korea and in the Department of Philosophy at Santa Clara University in California.
+I am associate professor in the Department of Religion & Philosophy at Hong Kong Baptist University.
+Previously, I served as assistant professor of philosophy in the Department of Public Policy at the City University of Hong Kong, and I was recently a Visiting Fellow at Victoria University of Wellington.
+I have also taught at Yonsei University’s Underwood International College in Seoul, South Korea and in the Department of Philosophy at Santa Clara University in California.

 My first book, The Shenzi Fragments: A Philosophical Analysis and Translation was recently published by Columbia University Press.
 You can read more about it here.
 (And for a 30% discount, use discount code “SHENZI” and order here.)